Lemoncode/fonk/examples/docs/messages/js/react-final-form/i18n-using-message/readme.md

-# I18n using type example
+# I18n using message example

 Example integrating `fonk` with `react-final-form` and `i18n using message`.